afmsaif/Joint-self-supervised-and-supervised-training-for-speech-models/README.md

 ## Acknowledgments

-This work was supported by the Rensselaer-IBM AI Research Collaboration, part of the IBM AI Horizons Network.
+This work was supported by the Rensselaer-IBM AI Research Collaboration, part of the IBM AI Horizons Network and cisco research grant.